borntofrappe/gabriele-saves/TypeScript Tutorial -  The Net Ninja/README.md

 let age: any;
 ```

-Note that, while useful in some cases, the concept goes againstthe purpose of having a strict type system.
+Note that, while useful in some cases, the concept goes against the purpose of having a strict type system.
 Use with caution.

 <!-- prettier-ignore -->
 ```ts